Last Updated on January 22, 2023

 The eight published Bard Colleges are Creation, Eloquence, Glamour, Lore, Spirits, Swords, Valor, and Whispers.
 Each one satisfies its own niche in the role list.

 Damage Bards can choose any College they want.
 There are no Colleges that do not, in some way, aid the Bard’s damage.
 However, those looking to deal melee weapon damage primarily will want to take either the College of Swords or the College of Valor.

 The College of Swords provides Blade Flourishes that bolster the Bard’s weapon damage to align with the other melee damage dealers.
 College of Valor provides extra damage by allowing the Bard to make melee weapon attacks after casting a spell.
 Both offer an Extra Attack as well.

-The College of Swords will be a stronger melee class, while the College of Valor provides a little more bolster towards the defensive side of melee combat.
+The College of Swords will be a stronger melee class, while the College of Valor provides a little more bolster toward the defensive side of melee combat.

 Bards who want to be healers will want to take the College of Lore so that they can use the extra Magical Secrets to grab spells from the Cleric or Paladin spell list.
 While Bards can heal as the Jack-of-All-Trades, they aren’t built from it, and taking a few spells from the Cleric spell list bolsters their healing power.

 Bards who want to tank will want to go with College of Valor or College of Swords to bolster their melee combat.
 College of Valor provides medium armor proficiency as well as shields and martial weapons.
 It’s just made for tank Bards.

 Feats are an excellent way for players who have reached their Ability Score benchmarks further to expand their character’s abilities within their role.